Synchronization Guide

 Simple REST-based sync.
 Good for development and fixed-IP deployments.

-Iroh P2P (Recommended for Production)
+Iroh P2P (Recommended)

 QUIC-based with NAT traversal.
 Works through firewalls.